wsmontes/Table-Exporter/README.md

 ## Installation

-### From Chrome Web Store
+### Future Chrome Web Store Release
-1. Visit the [Chrome Web Store page](https://chrome.google.com/webstore/detail/table-exporter-pro) (link to be added when published)
-2. Click "Add to Chrome"
-3. Confirm the installation
+This extension is not yet published to the Chrome Web Store.
+When published, you'll be able to install it with just a few clicks.

 ### Manual Installation (Developer Mode)
 1. Download or clone this repository